civicrm/civicrm-buildkit/README.md

 ./bin/civi-download-tools
 ```

-### CLI Setup: Persistent
+### CLI Setup: Option #1: Persistent

-It is useful to register buildkit in the PATH.
+It is useful to register buildkit in the `PATH`.
 This enables you to run commands
-by entering a name (e.g.  "civix") rather than a full path (e.g.
+by entering a name (e.g.  `civix`) rather than a full path (e.g.
-"/path/to/buildkit/bin/civix").
+`/path/to/buildkit/bin/civix`).

+If you want to ensure that these CLI tools are always available, then:

+ 1. Determine the location of your shell configuration file.
+This is usually `~/.bashrc`, `~/.bash_profile`, or `~/.profile`.
+ 2. At the end of the file, add `export PATH="/path/to/buildkit/bin:$PATH"` (*with proper adjustments to match your local system*).
+ 3. Close and reopen the terminal.
+ 4. Enter the command `which civibuild`.
+This should display a full-path.
+If nothing appears, then retry the steps.

+### CLI Setup: Option #2: Temporary

+Alternatively, if you're just getting started, or if you worry about
+conflicts between buildkit and your existing tools, then you can
+register buildkit in the PATH temporarily.
+Simply adapt and run the `export`
+command directly in the terminal:

 ```bash
 export PATH=/path/to/buildkit/bin:$PATH
 ```

-If you want to ensure that these CLI tools are always available, then edit
-~/.bashrc or ~/.profile, add buildkit to your PATH, and restart the
-terminal.

-### CLI Setup: Temporary

-Alternatively, if you're just getting started, or if you worry about
-conflicts between buildkit and your existing tools, then you can
-register buildkit in the PATH temporarily.
-Simply run the ***export***
-command directly in the terminal -- do not edit ~/.bashrc or ~/.profile.

 You can restore the normal environment by closing the terminal and opening
 a new one.

 Each time you open a new terminal while working on Civi development, you
-would need to re-run ***export***.
+would need to re-run the `export` command.

 ## CLI Tools